FoxIO-LLC/ja4-nginx/README.md

 ### Creating a Patch

 Because the JA4 module requires a small change to nginx core, we ship the module via GitHub releases along with a patch file.
-To create a patch file, I prefer to clone nginx in a directory alongside this project.
-Then, I use the following command to create the patch:
+To create a patch file, clone nginx in a directory alongside this project.
+Then, use the following command to create the patch:

+`git diff --no-index ../nginx/src ./src > nginx.patch`

+### Parity with Nginx

+When updates come into Nginx, we need to update our fork.
+We can simply do these by adding nginx as a remote upstream repository:

+`git remote add upstream git@github.com:nginx/nginx.git`

+Then, merging updates with our main branch:

+`git checkout main`
+`git merge upstream/master`